By Nonso Nwagbo

 Renowned for his massive philanthropy, Jahkil Jackson is the famous “Project I Am” creator.
 Through the project, Jahkil looks to create awareness for alleviating homelessness in Chicago and beyond.

-Even at a very tender age, his benevolence had already drawn the recognition of former U.S. President Barack Obama in 2017.
+Even at a very tender age, his benevolence had already drawn the recognition of former U.S. President Obama in 2017.
 Jahkil also pushes to motivate and influence fellow kids to get more active and helpful in their communities.

 Jahkil Jackson was born in 2007 to his American parents Na-Tae Thompson and Jamiel.
 He was born in Chicago in the state of Illinois, United States.